LIFETIME RECOGNITION AWARD, 2017

-On June 7, 2017, much acclaimed American poet Frank Bidart was honoured with The Griffin Trust For Excellence In Poetry’s Lifetime Recognition Award.
-Griffin Trustee Mark Doty sang his praises.
+On June 7, 2017, American poet Frank Bidart was presented with the Lifetime Recognition Award by trustee, Mark Doty.

 Mark Doty pays tribute to Frank Bidart

 The poetry of Modernism was first and foremost an art of experiment, and not just in the sense of experimental form.
 The major poets of the early Twentieth Century performed experiments, on the page, not unlike Einstein’s famous “thought experiments.”
 The physicist imagined a train traveling at the speed of light, with a fly inside it moving forward at a much more leisurely pace, and the resultant theory was an intervention into reality that reshaped the world.
 The poets were out to understand what language is, and how we make meaning, and so Wallace Stevens investigated the nature the imagination, Gertrude Stein broke sentences to examine the ways syntax shaped consciousness, and T.S.
 Eliot tested the degree to which a poem could speak in a voice that belonged to no one.
 They set aside not just rhyme and meter, and the Victorian and Edwardian sentimentality they despised; they banished, to a large degree, psychology.
 The study of character and motivation, of the profound struggles of human beings to become themselves – this simply was not their focus.